 LS3

-LS3 stands for "Legged Squad Ssupport System ".
-Three Ss, yes.
-For friends, however, this robot from Boston Dynamics is also known as" AlphaDog ".
-And it is the least sympathetic to me: yes, because AlphaDog, in fact, is a militarized version of BigDog: This robot was designed to survive extreme heat, cold, humidity and dirt, but unlike the others I hope not to hear about him at all in the future.
+LS3 stands for “Legged Squad Ssupport Ssystem”.
+Three S's, yes.
+For friends, however, this robot from Boston Dynamics is also known by the name of "AlphaDog".
+And it's the least pleasant for me: yes, because AlphaDog, in fact, is a militarized version of BigDog.
+This robot was designed to survive extreme heat, cold, humidity and dirt, but unlike the others I hope not to hear about it at all in the future.

 Boston Dynamics Atlas

 Atlas is another Boston Dynamics biped.
-It is 1 meters (5 feet) tall and looks like the "dear old" PETMAN I was telling you about earlier.
-The ability of this robot to move in an agile way has attracted worldwide attention, also accomplices the always viral videos that see him as the protagonist.
+He is 1 meters (5 feet) tall and looks like the "good old" PETMAN I told you about above.
+This robot's ability to move agilely has attracted worldwide attention, also accomplices the always viral videos that see him as the protagonist.
 Many people wonder where it will be able to get to without a plug.

 Spot